act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 ## Expectation

 Each test target has a valid value according to its [WAI-ARIA 1.1 value type][].

-**Note:** For [WAI-ARIA required properties][] with [value type][] of `ID reference` and `ID reference list` at least one of the referenced elements with the given ids should exist in the same [document tree][] or [shadow tree][].
+For [WAI-ARIA required properties][] with [value type][] of `ID reference` and `ID reference list` at least one of the referenced elements with the given ids should exist in the same [document tree][] or [shadow tree][].

 ## Assumptions

 This rule assumes that the default value of the attributes do not match the author's intention.
 ARIA state and properties have a default value as defined in the [WAI-ARIA Specifications][], and this default is used when the provided value is invalid.
-In some case, the default value may happen to match the author's intention in using this attribute.
+In some cases, the default value may happen to match the author's intention in using this attribute.
 In such a case, the rule will fail without creating an accessibility issue.

 ## Accessibility Support